maarten-pennings/P2000-cartridge/cost.md

 # P2000-cartridge - Cost

 This file documents the cost made for a Philips P2000T cartridge.
+Also listed is the cost for making a flash tool ("AFP" or Android Flash Programmer).

 ## Cartridge

-Needed to purchase components and the PCB.
+Needed to purchase components, the PCB and casing.

 ### Cartridge components